 - 2-inch piece ginger, peeled, sliced and slightly crushed

 - 1 whole garlic, cloves peeled and crushed

 - 2 tablespoons salt, (this measurement is correct!)

 - 2 teaspoons black pepper, freshly ground

 - 1 1/2 teaspoons achuete (achiote) or annatto powder

 - 1 dipping sauce, equal amounts of spiced vinegar and soy sauce

 Mix all the marinade ingredients in a bowl.
 Take the chicken pieces and pierce a few times on the meaty side.
 This will allow the chicken to absorb more flavor from the marinade.
 Place the chicken meat side down in a non-reactive baking dish (like a 9x13 pyrex).
 Pour in the marinade all over the chicken.
-Marinate for up to 3 hours.
+Marinate for 3-4 hours.

 Preheat the oven to 400 F. Make the basting sauce or ready it while the chicken is roasting.
 Remove the meat from the marinade and place in a roasting tin.
 Roast the chicken for 45 minutes, basting it every 5 minutes for the last 10-15 minutes or so.
 Chicken is done when a meat thermometer inserted at the thickest part of the chicken registers 165F.
 Allow the chicken to rest for 10 minutes.